jvz1990/DigiPotMSP432/README.md

-## Example Summary
+## DigiPot X9C104 Example Summary

-This example is intended to be a starting point for new development where a fuller set of kernel features and debug capabilities are enabled.
+Digipot Example using the X9C104 as a DCP (Digitally Controlled Potentiometer) along with the MSP432 as uC.
+Button S1 (P1.1) will in/decrease resistance.
+Button S2 (P1.4) will change direction.
+Resistance range of 0 -  100kOhms.
+100 Wiper tap points (1kOhm steps).
+This example is based upon TI's TI-RTOS empty project.
+Search for @jvz for project modifications.

+** See main.c for more details **

 ## Peripherals Exercised

-* `Board_LED0`  - Indicates that the board was initialized within `main()`
+* `X9C104` DCP - See `X9C104` folder.
+* `GPIO Buttons` - See main() for interupts.

 ## Example Usage

-* The example lights `Board_LED0` as part of the initialization in `main()`.
-Then a heartBeat task toggles the LED at a rate determined by the `arg0` parameter for the constructed Task instance in the .c file.
+* Button S1 (P1.1) will in/decrease resistance.
+Button S2 (P1.4) will change direction.

-## Application Design Details
+## (TI-RTOS) Application Design Details

 This examples is the same as the __Empty_Minimal__ example except many development and debug features are enabled.
 For example: